ukwa/ukwa-services/access/rrwb/README.md

 Reading Room Wayback Service Stack
 ==================================

-This [Docker Swarm Stack](https://docs.docker.com/engine/swarm/stack-deploy/) deploys the set of services required to provide reading-room and staff access to Non-Print Legal Deposit material.
+This [Docker Swarm Stack](https://docs.docker.com/engine/swarm/stack-deploy/) deploys the back-end services required to provide reading-room and staff access to Non-Print Legal Deposit material.

-This replaces the remote-desktop-based access system, using [UK Web Archive Python Wayback](https://github.com/ukwa/ukwa-pywb) (PyWB) to provide access to content directly to secure browsers in reading rooms.
-Our PyWB system also implements the Single-Concurrent Usage (SCU) locks, and provides a way for staff to manage those locks if needed.
+This replaces the remote-desktop-based access system by using [UK Web Archive Python Wayback](https://github.com/ukwa/ukwa-pywb) (UKWA PyWB) to provide access to content directly to secure browsers in reading rooms (either directly, or via the [NPLD Player](https://github.com/ukwa/npld-player)).
+The UKWA PyWB system also implements the Single-Concurrent Usage (SCU) locks, and provides a way for staff to manage those locks if needed.

 To Do
 -----